This is a guide on building, modifying and contributing to GrapheneOS as a developer.

 To build the akita kernel for the Pixel 8a:

-Replace the files in the OS source tree at device/google/akita-kernel/
+Replace the files in the OS source tree at device/google/akita-kernels/5.15/grapheneos/

 with your build in out/akita/dist/